 Everyone claims to be a Christian until you start preaching the Biblical teachings from the word of God that shakes you to the core.
 The real substance, the real stuff.
 The things that Jesus said and showed his disciples that was scary.
 People get mad when you present their God as powerful and someone to fear when that’s who he is!

-We are supposed to love God and fear God, but all we want to do is love God and believe some of the washed up teachings of today’s church.
-Today’s church teaches you that, the God that destroys cities for sinning and who is coming back to destroy the world, is not the god you serve because He loves, and is too merciful to do that.
+We are supposed to love God and fear God, but all we want to do is love God and believe some of the washed up teachings of some of today’s church, who teach you that, the God that destroys cities for sinning and who is coming back to destroy the world, is not the god you serve because He loves, and is too merciful to do that.

 Our God is righteous and doesn’t change!
-The church teaches you its okay to sin, just repent when you do.
-My Saviour said my people take my grace as a licence to sin and will perish for a lack of knowledge!
-Be sure you serve the GOD of Abraham!
+Some churches teaches you its okay to sin, just repent when you do.
+My Saviour said my people take my grace as a license to sin and will perish for a lack of knowledge!
+Be sure you serve the GOD of Abraham, Isaac and Jacob!
 That you serve the GOD of the Bible!
-NOT the God your church has taught you because its a deception!
+NOT another god that grants your every wish and desire like a genie in a bottle, or some celestial santa clause, who you rub the right way and he will grant you your every desire, that is a deception!
 You cannot trust ANY other man to teach you the true Word!
-You must read it for yourself and ask the Lord for understanding!
+You must read it for yourself and ask the Lord for understanding, if you’re born again you have the Holy Spirit as your teacher!
 He will always teach you the RIGHT word!
 The RIGHT understanding!
 The RIGHT interpretation!
 Put all your faith in the Lord and put on the FULL ARMOUR of God for the enemies fiery darts are flying fast and hit hard.

 ** Random Christian at Reddit / Picture by Wendy V Zyl at Pexels